-Benefit In-Network Out-of Network Limitations Office visits for prenatal and postnatal care from a licensed doctor or certified midwife 13 , including diagnostic procedures Plan pays 100% after co-payment Prenatal co-payment limited Newborn in-hospital nursery, home care . , Plan pays 70% of the allowed amount after the to the co-payment for the first visit only for maternity care.
-Obstetrical care (in hospital, home 14 or birthing center) Plan pays 100% after \$100 co-payment for hospital admission deductible A home health care visit Plan pays 100% If the mother leaves the hospital before the 48 or 96 hour period indicated under hospital benefits.
+Benefit In-Network Out-of-Network Limitations Office visits for prenatal and postnatal care from a licensed doctor or certified nursemidwife 13 , including diagnostic procedures Newborn in-hospital nursery, and home care nursing services Plan pays 100% after initial co-payment .
+(See Overview of Out-of-Pocket Expenses on pages 35-36.)
+No co-payment for first postnatal visit.
+Plan pays 70% of the allowed amount after the deductible Prenatal co-payment limited to the co-payment for the first visit only for maternity care.
+Obstetrical care admission (in hospital or birthing center) Plan pays 100% after \$100 co-payment for admission Plan pays 70% of the allowed amount after the deductible No coverage for out-of-network birthing contars Out-of-network birthing centers are not covered.
+Home birth with a certified nurse-midwife 14 Plan pays 100% Plan pays 70% of the allowed When the Plan authorizes the use of a non-participating nurse-midwife for home birth, then services are paid at the same rate as a participating obstetrician.
+A home health care visit Plan pays 100% amount after the deductible One (1) home health care visit within 24 hours of discharge, if the mother leaves the hospital before the 48 or 96 hour period indicated under hospital benefits.
 Circumcision of newborn males

-^{} Pre-certification required See footnotes 13 and 14 on page 129.
+^{} Pre-certification required.
+See footnotes 13 and 14 on page 135.